asadalisiyal/walee-contract-interaction/README.md

 - MetaMask browser extension
 - Walee Chain network added to MetaMask (the app will prompt to add it)
-- Some WAL tokens for gas fees
+- Some WLE tokens for gas fees

 ## Technical Details